mpi4jax/mpi4jax/docs/installation.rst

    .. code:: bash

-      # if mpi4py is already installed
+      # if mpi4py and JAX are already installed
+      $ pip install nanobind
       $ pip install mpi4jax --no-build-isolation

 To check which MPI library both libraries link to, run the following command in your